 Enjoy a variety of foods

 Eating different kinds of foods ensures you get all three important nutrients for healthy bones.
-Some foods have both protein and calcium, like canned salmon with bones, canned sardines, beans, milk, fortified soy beverage, yogurt, cheese and nuts like almonds.
+Some foods have both protein and calcium, like canned salmon with bones, canned sardines, beans, milk, fortified soy beverages, yogurt, cheese and nuts like almonds.
 While other foods, like whole eggs, contain both protein and vitamin D.

 Other ways to prevent osteoporosis